dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 * function like query part
 * very cool
 * helps with getting the data you need
-* btws, if you read that redux is dead - don't worry it isnt
+* btws, if you read that redux is dead - it isn't, you still have the same frontend how to deal with complex data problem
-* lots of different ideas about redux and graphql - but you still want to manage your state in a smart way
+* you still want to manage your state in a smart way

 ---
-name: Other alternatives
+name: Websockets!

 <iframe src="//giphy.com/embed/12bUwjHIJghgmk?hideSocial=true" width="280" height="280" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>